Cluster troubleshooting

 New etcd machine cannot find the existing etcd cluster members

-The edcdadm log shows error that the new etcd machine cannot connect to the existing etcd cluster memebers.
-This means the etcdadm-init secret is outdated.
-To update it, run
+The edcdadm log shows error that the new etcd machine cannot connect to the existing etcd cluster members.
+This means the etcdadm-init

-kubectl edit <cluster-name>-etcd-init -n eksa-system
+kubectl edit secrets <cluster-name>-etcd-init -n eksa-system

 and make sure the new etcd machine IP is included in the secret.